-Major General Howard, Commissioner, &c., Washington, D. C.
+Major Gentral Howard, Commissioner, &c., Washington, D. C.

-Bureau of Refugees, Freedmen, and Abandoned Lands, Headquarters Ass't Com'r, State of North Carolina, Raleigh, N. C., January 15, 1866.
+BUREAU OF REFUGEES, FREEDMEN, AND ABANDONED LANDS, HEADQUARTERS Ass'T Com'r, STATE OF N. CAROLINA, Raleigh, N. C., January 15, 1866.

 GENERAL: I have the honor to transmit herewith my report of the various operations of this bureau for the quarter ending December 31, 1865.
 The figures and facts speak so plainly for themselves that I need add but very few remarks.
-Defective as our organization is, in some respects, hampered by its dependence upon, and subjection to, other branches of the War Department; yet having got established and its machinery put in motion, it is doing its work with vigor and success.
-Many changes among my subordinate officers have been caused by the muster out of their regiments, but the losses sustained have been partially compensated by details from the Veteran Reserve Corps.
-My efforts to secure the services of citizens as agents of the bureau have not met with success.
-Immediately after your visit here in October, I addressed a note to each member of the constitutional convention, requesting him to give me the name of some suitable person in his own county to be appointed to this office.
+Defective as our organization is in some respects, hampered by its dependence upon and subjection to other branches of the War Department, yet, having got established and its machinery put in motion, it is doing its work with vigor and success.
+Many changes among my subordinate officers have been caused by the muster out of their regiments, but the losses sustained have been partially compensated by details from the Veteran Reserve Corps, efforts to secure the services of citizens as agents of the bureau have not met with success.
+Immediately after your visit here in October I addressed a note to each member of the constitutional convention, requesting him to give me the name of some suitable person in his own county to be appointed to this office.
 But though so many promised to you their hearty co-operation in organizing this agency, not one replied to my request.
 I have, however, by other means, found a few who were willing to accept the position, and some of them have done good service; others have proved unfit for the duties required, not being able to comprehend that a negro can be a free man, or can have any rights which a white man is bound to respect.
 My experience so far is against the appointment of any other than military officers.
 Even these, after being mustered out, are not as efficient as when in the military service; they fail to command respect; they do not inspire the freedmen with confidence.